netdata/netdata/docs/contributing/style-guide.md

 ### Clause order

-If you want to instruct your reader to take some action in a particular circumstance, such as optional steps, the beginning of the sentence should incidate that circumstance.
+If you want to instruct your reader to take some action in a particular circumstance, such as optional steps, the beginning of the sentence should indicate that circumstance.

 ```
 # Not recommended